 Finally, keep it simple!
 Your UI design works best when it’s an invisible guide, and considered easy to use and simple by your target audience.
 When contemplating features or elements, always consider if it’ll enhance or diminish your users’ experience.
 Start with what’s absolutely essential and ensure that every feature has a purpose.
 Only include and add features that you can clearly defend the need for.

 Creating a powerful user interface design design isn’t easy, so fail fast, and iterate often.
 We believe that the time you take investing in a simple, easy to use design is well worth it.
 Throughout the UI design process, expect to make mistakes.
 Preserve and keep your UI out of the way.

 Increase the likelihood of loyal customers, increase the chances that they will complete targeted goals and directed actions with the right methods, tools, and UI design fundamentals.
-CloudApp offers a variety of features, and can be easily integrated with a number of other platforms to help enhance your IU design development.
+CloudApp offers a variety of features including a screen recorder, screenshot tool, and GIF maker and can be easily integrated with a number of other platforms to help enhance your IU design development.
 We offer our basic features for free.
 This allows customers to experience our value before upgrading their plan when they want access to our extra features.

 Collaboration, speed, effective collaboration, and consistency are key during the user interface design process.
 Keep everyone on the same page by utilizing the right platform.